 In the past, operations managers could rely on their hands-on, practical experience to get them through.
 But, as business evolves, those same managers may need to learn a more analytical skill set and exhibit a more product-focused mindset.

 Again, much of this will fall on the HR department to either train existing operations managers or hire new managers with the skills already in place to deal with the changing nature of the position.

 At first glance, keeping your operations management organized may seem like an impossible task.
 But, with the right software, you can achieve the insight you need to streamline every aspect of your operation and create a workflow that works for everyone.

 When it comes to scheduling your team, managing their tasks, and tracking their activity, Inch is the perfect software for the job.

-The Inch app is a powerful suite of tools that helps your team get aligned on their to-dos, ensures all tasks within the cycle get completed on time, and simplifies communication.
+The Inch app is a powerful suite of tools that can help your team get aligned on their to-dos, ensure all tasks within the cycle get completed on time, and simplify communication.

 The heart of our software is its team task management module that includes intuitive features, like: